 - 1/2 cup grape tomatoes or cherry tomatoes quartered

 - 1 Tbsp. serrano chile or jalapeno diced, more or less depending on heat tolerance

-- 2 Tbsp. fresh lime juice or to taste
+- 1 lime juice only, 2 Tbsp or more to taste

 To make the salmon